Tuesday, January 21, 2025

 Dear Parishioners,

 When Roe v.
 Wade was officially overturned by the Supreme Court on June 24, 2022, I stated that the battle for the rights of unborn (or preborn) children would need to continue on the local (i.e., state) level.
 New Jersey and its current majority of legislators are, sadly, by no means “pro-life.”
 Rather, the call for the protection of so-called “abortion rights” unfortunately continues.
-What about the rights of all the vulnerable children yet to be born?
+Do we ever seriously contemplate the rights of all the vulnerable children yet to be born?

 In actuality, the right to life, liberty and the pursuit of happiness is clearly stated in the U.S. Declaration of Independence.
 Our founders recognized that people have a right to live in this world.
 Logically, if humans create a new human life, then that new person now has a right to exist.
 (This is abundantly clear even before we intensify matters by bringing any mention of God or morality into the picture.)
 From a merely human perspective, innocent, vulnerable human life needs protection in similar manner to various legislation enacted to protect the bald eagles' eggs, baby seals, elephants from being hunted for their tusks, dogs from being used in deadly dogfights, etc.